hemjy/TaskManagementSystem/README.md

 To run the application, follow these steps:

+1. Install Microsoft Sql Server database.
+You can download it from https://www.microsoft.com/en-us/sql-server/sql-server-downloads. you can also use docker by running `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=<your-password>" -p 1433:1433 --name sqlserver-container -d mcr.microsoft.com/mssql/server `
-1. Clone the project to your local machine.
+2. Clone the project to your local machine.
-2. Navigate to the project's root folder and run `dotnet restore` to restore dependencies.
+3. Navigate to the project's root folder and run `dotnet restore` to restore dependencies.
-3. Run `dotnet test` to run the tests alone.
+4. Run `dotnet test` to run the tests alone.
-4. If the tests run successfully, proceed to run the application.
+5. If the tests run successfully, proceed to run the application.
-5. To start the application, run the command: `dotnet run`
+6. To start the application, Set your connectionString in the appsetting file then  run the command: `dotnet run`